Squidex/squidex-docs2/02-documentation/developer-guides/custom-sidebars.md

 Squidex contains a few example plugins that can help you to understand the flow, for example:

 * [https://cloud.squidex.io/scripts/sidebar-context.html](https://cloud.squidex.io/scripts/editor-context.html): Demonstrates the structure of the context object by displaying the JSON representation in a text field.
-* [https://cloud.squidex.io/scripts/sidebar-content.html](https://cloud.squidex.io/scripts/editor-context.html): Demonstrates the structure of the content object by displaying the JSON representation in a text field.

 ## More examples